-Our amended and restated certificate of incorporation, which will be in effect upon the closing of this offering, will provide that the authorized number of directors may be changed only by resolution of our board of directors.
-Until the date on which Playtika Holding UK and its affiliates cease to beneficially own, in the aggregate, more than 50% in voting power of our stock entitled to vote generally in the election of directors (a "Triggering Event"), our board of directors shall be elected annually to serve from the time of election and qualification until the next annual meeting following their election or until their earlier death, resignation and removal.
-In addition, until a Triggering Event, our stockholders will have the right to remove any of our directors with or without cause by a majority vote of the stockholders.
-Following a Triggering Event, our board of directors will be divided into three classes of directors.
+In accordance with our amended and restated certificate of incorporation, which will be in effect upon the closing of this offering, our board of directors will be divided into three classes of directors.
 At each annual meeting of stockholders, a class of directors will be elected for a three-year term to succeed the class whose terms are then expiring, to serve from the time of election and qualification until the third annual meeting following their election or until their earlier death, resignation or removal.
-In addition, following a Triggering Event, our stockholders will have the right to remove any of our directors only for cause by a majority vote of the stockholders:
+Upon the closing of this offering, our directors will be divided among the three classes as follows: